 Good input bypassing is important for improved performance.
-Low ESR and low ESL input capacitors reduce both the drain of the N-Channel MOSFET, as well as the source impedance to the MIC5190.
+Low ESR and low ESL input capacitors reduce both the drain of the N-Channel MOSFET, as well as the source impedance to the MIC5191.
 When a load transient on the output occurs, the load step will also appear on the input.
-Deviations on the input voltage will be reduced by the MIC5190's PSRR, but nonetheless appear on the output.
-There really is no minimum input capacitance, but it is recommended that the input capacitance be equal to or greater than the output capacitance for best performance.
+Deviations on the input voltage will be reduced by the MIC5191's PSRR, but nonetheless appear on the output.
+There is no minimum input capacitance, but for optimal performance it is recommended that the input capacitance be equal to or greater than the output capacitance.